djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 As of 9th June 2022 I've got 125 unpublished blog articles.
 This is crazy!
 But I'm not worried as I like writing, and the focus at the moment is on evaluating a niche for making money.

-Writing blog articles is cathartic, cements knowledge, is a wondering resource to look back on, and is my way of becoming calm about a subject which is overwhelming.
+Writing blog articles is cathartic, cements knowledge, is a wonderful resource to look back on, and is my way of becoming calm about a subject which is overwhelming.

 Like Making Money.